cositools/cosi-data-challenge-2/cosipy-intro/README.md

 ## Next steps

-Cosipy is under active development, in preparation for the COSI launch scheduled in 2027.
-Some of the following steps are:
+The cosipy library is under active development in preparation for the COSI launch scheduled in 2027.
+There are currently 50 open issues and/or desired features as of today!

-- Clean things up a little more: improve the documentation, standardize the API across all modules, and develop unit tests until we have full coverage
-- Develop the polarization analysis.
-The detector response needs a new axis: the photon polarization angle
-- The scalability issue.
+The next steps for cosipy can be classified into three categories:

+### Adding new features

+While COSI will be capable of measuring polarization, polarization analysis was not included in Data Challenge 2.
+It will be part of Data Challenge 3.

+Various improvements to the imaging algorithm are underway.
+The cosipy version at launch will contain various imaging algorithm approaches.

+We are also developing a source injector starting from the detector response, as opposed to starting always from MEGAlib event-by-event simulations.
+This will simplify sensitivity calculations and theoretical predictions.

+### Optimization and scalability

 Currently, we have a coarse detector response and no polarization, and the code is still relatively slow.
-This will not be sustainable when we use a binning appropriate for COSI.
+This will not be sustainable when we use a binning appropriate for COSI's capabilities.

 Some options are:

 - Further code optimization.
-We haven't spent a lot of time on this, there might still be low-hanging fruits.
+We haven't profiled the code exhaustively, it's likely that there are still low-hanging fruits.
 - Decouple the response matrix from data binning.
 Although currently we explicitly do a direct matrix multiplication, we can _effectively_ perform this same operation in clever ways.
-(Note from Israel: an unbinned analysis is an option!)
+We are exploring various ways to perform the response interpolation, including:

+    - Using machine learning techniques
+    - Exploiting the approximate symmetries
-- Any of the 46 open issues and/or desired features as of today!
+    - Reparametrizations of the response.
+- We are developing an unbinned analysis, which might speed up some analyses --e.g. GRBs.

+### Improving the code usability and maintenance

+These tasks include:

+- Improve parts of the documentation that might not be clear.
+- Add unit tests until we have full coverage, and run these tests automatically with each pull request
+- Standardize the API and coding style across all modules
+- Develop yaml-configurable analysis scripts.